 The British Travel and Hospitality Hall of Fame recognises the highest achievers in the travel, hospitality, tourism and leisure sectors.
 Inductees to the Hall of Fame have not only achieved phenomenal business success but have also mentored, inspired and shaped those around them.

 In addition to honouring those with a long track record of high achievement, the Hall of Fame also acts as an incubator for rising talent; each year recognising a Young Manager and Young Entrepreneur.
-The Business Achievement Award is also presented alongside the Member induction ceremony.
+The Business Achievement Award and Sustainable Business Award is also presented alongside the Member induction ceremony.

 Clive Jacobs, chairman of Jacobs Media Group